jambola2/Find_Your_Youtuber/README.md

+#Development by the creator is on halt for the time being because of upcoming midterms.
+However, you can continue to push in merge request if you find something you want to work on.

 # FindYourYoutuber
 This is a algorithm that will find the Youtuber that you might want to watch I made this to specifically focus on learning how to use Object Oriented Programming, but I also wanted to make a app that people could use world wide.